kurtbuilds/libninja/README.md

 # Development

-If you run into errors about a missing `commericial` package, run the command `just dummy_commericial` to create a dummy package.
+If you run into errors about a missing `commericial` package, run the command `just dummy_commercial` to create a dummy package.